All posts

 All of these tools, including Rebind, are trying to give you more control over your input devices.
 If your needs are modest — a few hotkeys, some text expansion, a key remap — any of these tools will work.
 The choice matters when:

-- You need output that's indistinguishable from real hardware input
+• You need standard USB HID output from real hardware

 That's the space Rebind is designed for.